-La Capanna di Cencioni is an estate winery in the Montalcino region of Tuscany, Italy.
+La Capanna di Cencioni is an estate winery in the Montosoli area in the north of the Montalcino region of Tuscany, Italy.
 Its red wines include Sant’Antimo Rosso DOC, Rosso di Montalcino DOC and Brunello di Montalcino DOCG.
 A Moscadello di Montalcino DOC sweet white made from Moscato Bianco (Muscat Blanc à Petits Grains, Muscat de Frontignan) is also made.

 Rosso del Cero: 2013 Decent black fruit, simple, fluid at Emanuela’s with Fra, Sa, Sil, Arth and Francy on Sunday 19th April 2015.